NodeVonHydra/Ryokucha-Whitepaper/Aracha/Aracha.md

-# Aracha
+# Aracha (荒茶)

-**Aracha** is a type of Japanese green tea that is known for its unique and rustic appearance.
+**Aracha (荒茶)** is a type of Japanese green tea that is known for its unique and rustic appearance.
 The name "Aracha" translates to **"rough tea"** in Japanese, and it is characterized by its unrefined, unsorted leaves.

 To make Aracha, the tea leaves are harvested and processed in a traditional way, without the extensive refining and sorting that is used for other types of Japanese green tea.
 As a result, Aracha **tea leaves often contain stems, twigs**, and other plant matter, giving the tea a rustic appearance.